Rok at business gathering at a trade fair in Malabo, Equatorial Guinea

 Equatorial Guinea is also the third largest oil producer in Africa.
 As a result of increase in the extraction of petroleum, the country’s economy has grown significantly.

 Current president, Teodoro Obiang, is one of the longest-serving presidents in Africa, serving since 1979.
-He has been accused of corruption by many and, despite more than a dozen attempts to depose him, he has clung to power.
+People have accused him of corruption, but even though many have tried to remove him, he has managed to stay in power.

 Luxury infrastructure versus poor living conditions

 We landed at Malabo Airport in the late evening.
-It is only 10 kilometers drive to the commercial and financial center of the country, but I immediately noticed that a completely new, perfectly lit and notably oversized highway was entirely vacant of any cars.
+It’s only a 10-kilometer drive to the country’s commercial and financial center, but something struck me right away.
+The completely new, perfectly lit, and noticeably oversized highway had no cars on it.
 Its size and the amount of driving lanes has nothing to do with the impoverished reality around it.

 We were passing small villages with basic wooden houses, where dimly lit bulbs were poorly lightening the surroundings.
 Locals live in basic huts, while we are transported in luxury cars only a short distance away.